mckennapsean/dissertation/content/07-reflect.md

-## Exploring and Evaluating Visual Narrative Flow
+## Overview of Visual Narrative Flow

 Next, we explore an application of evaluation research for comparing different visualizations in the space of visual data stories.
 Many factors can shape the